-SYNOPSIS – The life, death, and resurrection of Jesus constituted nothing less than the beginning of the promised New Creation of God – Mark 1:1-3.
+SYNOPSIS – The life, death, and resurrection of Jesus commenced the promised New Creation of God – Mark 1:1-3.

-The gospel of Mark provides us with no information about the birth or early life of Jesus.
-It opens, quite suddenly, with a declaration about the “gospel of Jesus Christ” derived from the Hebrew Bible, one that provided a link to John the Baptist as the prophesied forerunner.
-His appearance along the banks of the Jordan was in preparation for the commencement of the messianic mission of Jesus and the imminent arrival of the Kingdom of God.
+The gospel of Mark provides no information about the birth or early life of Jesus.
+It opens quite simply with a declaration derived from the Hebrew Bible, one that provides a scriptural link to John the Baptist.
+This sets the stage for the commencement of the messianic mission of Jesus Christ.

-“Beginning” is the first word of this gospel account.
-Its first position in the Greek sentence makes the term emphatic.
-The sudden appearance of John at the Jordan River marked the commencement of the “good news” about the kingdom of God – [MAP].
+“Beginning” is the first word in the story – Its first position in the Greek sentence makes the term emphatic.
+The appearance of John at the Jordan River marked the commencement of the “good news” about the kingdom of God.

 (Mark 1:1-3) – “Beginning of the glad-message of Jesus Christ.
 According as it is written in Isaiah the prophet—Lo!
 I send my messenger before thy face — Who shall prepare thy way—A voice of one crying aloud—In the wilderness prepare ye the way of the Lord, Straight be making his paths” – (The Emphasized Bible).

-Other New Testament passages also link the “beginning” of the Gospel to the ministry of John.
-While Jesus remains the center and “content” of the gospel story, John is the one who “prepared” the way for his arrival.
-In the opening paragraph, “beginning” is a deliberate echo of the Genesis account of creation:
+Other New Testament passages also link the “beginning” of the gospel to the ministry of John.
+While Jesus remains its center and “content,” John is the one who “prepared” the way for the arrival of the King and his Kingdom.
+In the opening paragraph, “beginning” is a deliberate verbal echo from the Genesis account of creation:

 - (Genesis 1:1) – “In BEGINNING God created the heavens and the earth.”